themechanicalguy/Design-Patterns/1-SOLID/SOLID-Principles.md

 Instead of having one "fat" interface with many methods, we should break it down into smaller, more focused interfaces so that classes only need to implement the methods they actually need.

-- The idea behind this principle is that it is better to have smaller and more specific interfaces rather than a big interface.
+- The idea behind this principle is that `it is better to have smaller and more specific interfaces rather than a big interface`.
 - If we had just one interface that covered a lot of features, clients of that interface would have to implement behavior that they didn't need.
 - Instead, if we have smaller interfaces, clients can implement just the needed behavior.
 - Another advantage is that when we update an interface, the changes will affect less clients, so there is less risk of breaking the code.